Category: PAX

 Okay.
 So.

 It was Rocket League.
-I am quite bad at Rocket League, but in what is becoming a bit of a running bit, I was carried by my awesome teammate Dizzybelle.
-I would also like to note that unlike last year, I DID practice rocket league.
+I am quite bad at Rocket League, but in what is becoming a running bit, I was carried by my awesome teammate Dizzybelle.
+I would also like to note that unlike last year, I did practice rocket league.
 I played like 10 hours!
-I’m just very bad at rocket league.
+I’m just very bad at Rocket League.

 Witness the faces of the returning “were very close to being champions”.